If you live in a block of flats, you will hear the term block management a lot. But what does it actually mean day to day?

 What Is Block Management?

 Block management is the ongoing work of looking after a block of flats so it stays safe, maintained, and financially sound.
 It covers everything from arranging repairs and insurance to preparing service charge budgets, keeping accounts, and dealing with emergencies.
-The work may be done by a dedicated block management firm, a general property manager, or in smaller blocks by residents or a residential block management setup.
-So block management is really about who does this work and how well they do it.

 Core Functions: Maintenance, Compliance, Money, and Communication

 Good residential block management rests on a few pillars.
-Maintenance means planned and reactive repairs, from communal cleaning to lift servicing and major works.
-Compliance means meeting fire safety, health and safety, and often insurance and accounting rules.
-Money means setting and collecting service charges, keeping reserves, and producing accounts that leaseholders can understand.
-Communication means keeping residents and freeholders informed and responding to queries and complaints.
-Whether your block is run by a block management uk ltd style company or a smaller agent, these functions have to happen.
-The difference is how organised and transparent they are.
+Maintenance means planned and reactive repairs.
+Compliance means meeting fire safety, health and safety, and insurance rules.
+Money means setting and collecting service charges, keeping reserves, and producing clear accounts.
+Dedicated service charge software for UK blocks can help directors keep budgets, demands and ledgers consistent.
+Communication means keeping residents and freeholders informed.

 Who Does Block Management: Freeholder, Agent, or Residents?